Categories

 Casual def – easy going; happening by chance; fortuitous; without definite or serious intention; careless or offhand; passing; seeming or tending to be indifferent to what is happening; apathetic; unconcerned.

-Adulterous.
-The whole sentence here is a contradiction!
-Adulterous is opposite to take to yourself.
-It is where intimacy is had with someone other than Hosea.
+In some translations the word, Adulterous is used.
+This makes the whole sentence here a contradiction!
+The definition of adulterous is opposite to take to yourself.
+It is where Gomer has intimacy with someone other than Hosea.
 By definition, adultery is “the voluntary sexual relationship between a married person and someone else other than his or her lawful spouse”.
 Instead of commitment to the one, intimacy with the one, set aside for the one, united with the one, the adulterous person is with someone else other than this one.

 The word adulterous is used in Your story of Hosea alongside these words: promiscuous, whore, prostitute, harlot.
 All are used in this book – most are derogatory terms for a derogatory business.
 And in this business (not an intimate relationship), payment is received for an act that is meant to be given to one person as a gift.
 Gomer is unfaithful to the promises and vows she has made and gives the intimacy intended for the one, to others.
 Hosea is the groom who enters this relationship with excited anticipated expectation, taking to himself, marrying, making promises to, uniting in, and having faithful intimacy with his wife.

-Promiscuous.
+Newer translations where there has been more clarity around the ancient scripts, use the word, Promiscuous.
 “Go, marry a promiscuous woman” (Hosea 1:2 NIV).
-Instead of “adulterous”, later bible translations update the word to “promiscuous”.
 An adulterous person may be serious in their relationship with another – perhaps they have fallen out of love with their spouse and in love with someone else, but having the serious intent of an intimate relationship with the new partner.
 Promiscuous adds to its meaning, casual, suggesting an apathetic, blasé, indifferent, unresponsive, cool, disengagement towards the person.
 And it’s the use of this word, promiscuous, that is what is breaking my heart as I think of You, God.
 It is an indiscriminate mingling and association with a number of sexual partners on a casual basis.

 A number of partners on a casual basis!